Simulation Software for Underground Mining.

 The Development Advance Gap: Where Capital Quietly Leaks Underground.

-Every underground operation builds a development plan.
-Very few can say with confidence that the plan will translate to the achieved rate at the working face.
-The gap between planned and actual advance is where NPV, ore access, and operational credibility quietly erode, shift by shift.
+Every underground operation builds a development schedule.
+Very few can say with confidence that the schedule will translate to the achieved rate at the working face.
+The gap between what is planned and the actual advance is where NPV, ore access, and operational credibility quietly erode, shift by shift.

 Most teams already know this.
-What they don't always agree on is how much confidence the plan really holds before crews, equipment, and capital are committed to it.
+What they don't always agree on is how much confidence the schedule really holds before crews, equipment, and capital are committed to it.

 SIMULATION USE CASE